Last Updated: April 3, 2023

 - May be derived from: Profile data, registration data, device data, online activity data

 - Professional or Employment Information

-- What we collect: Contact data, profile data, registration data, professional and employment data
+- What we collect: Business contact data, profile data, registration data, professional and employment data

 - Sources: You